Glossary

 User Interface (UI)

-User Interface (UI): User Interface (UI) refers to the point of interaction between a user and a digital device or software application.
-It encompasses everything that a user may interact with, including screens, pages, buttons, icons, and any other visual…
+User Interface (UI) refers to the point of interaction between a user and a digital device or software application.
+It includes screens, buttons, icons, and other visual elements that guide the user through a system.
+The purpose of a good…

 Value-Based Care

-Value-Based Care: Value-based care is a healthcare delivery model in which providers are paid based on patient health outcomes rather than the quantity of services they provide.
-This approach aims to improve the quality of care while reducing costs by…
+Value-based care is a healthcare delivery model in which providers are paid based on patient health outcomes rather than the quantity of services delivered.
+This model prioritizes better outcomes at lower costs, encouraging clinicians to focus on the long-term health…

 Virtual Care

-Virtual Care: Virtual care refers to the use of technology to provide healthcare services remotely.
-This can include video consultations, phone calls, secure messaging, and remote monitoring of patients.
-Virtual care allows patients to receive medical attention without having to…
+Virtual care refers to the use of technology to deliver healthcare services remotely.
+This includes video visits, phone consultations, secure messaging, and remote patient monitoring.
+Virtual care eliminates the need for in-person appointments, offering patients a convenient and accessible way…

 VPN (Virtual Private Network)